IgorAugust0/IgorAugust0/README.md

 I'm a **Full-Stack Developer** passionate about bringing ideas to life.
 I love creating websites/apps that are **fast**, **responsive**, and **accessible**.
 Minimalist design with a simple but efficient code is my style.
 It's pretty cool, right? 😎

 - 👨‍🎓 Undergrad student @ UFU
-- 🍀 Currently learning about data science
+- 🍀 Currently learning about Microservices and Message Queues in Distributed Systems
 - 💼 Let's connect on my <a href="https://igor-augusto.vercel.app/">website.</a>
 - 💬 Got a question?
 Just ask!